Skip nav to main content.

 A home equity line of credit is a type of loan that is secured by the equity you’ve built in your home.
 Your home’s equity is essentially how much of your home you personally own.
 It’s calculated by taking your home’s value and subtracting your mortgage balance from it.

-HELOCs offer competitively low-interest rates because your home acts as the collateral for the credit line, which is why they are referred to as secured loans.
+HELOCs offer competitively low interest rates because your home acts as the collateral for the credit line, which is why they are referred to as secured loans.
 A HELOC differs from a home equity loan in that you do not need to know exactly how much you need to borrow at one time.

 With a traditional home equity loan, the funds are disbursed in a lump sum, with equal payments being due over the life of the loan.
 With a HELOC, you have an open line of credit that you may draw from as needed, and you only pay interest on the funds you draw.